WeForStudy/slm-utils/README.md

 #### Introduction
-> This is library about the some common utils code by frist-fist-group
+> This is library about the some common utils code by Wu

 - First of all
   You should make sure that you have node environment.
-  - for code
+  - for develop
     > Typescript
   - for test
     > mocha

 - How to test
-  - `npm install mocha`
   - `npm run test`
   All of the test code will be settled in test dictionary